 Lifeline Alarms can Help

 Some of the most at-risk patients are the elderly and disabled, who are simply not able to handle these ambulance waiting times.
 This can be scary for those who live alone and/or have poor mobility.

 Our personal alarm service provides a secure, safe, and easy solution.
 The personal alarm comes with a simple pendant, which has a red help button, that can be worn on the body, around the wrist or neck.
 With durability, long range, and even waterproof capabilities, this pendant is a way to give those at risk access to care when they have an accident and are unable to reach the phone to call for help.

 So, how does it work?
-Once you press your pendant, an alarm call is made to the 24-Hour Care Team through your telephone line.
+Once you press your pendant, an alarm call is made to the 24-Hour Response Team through your telephone line.
 The highly-trained team are available every day of the year to ensure that you can always find help.
 When you press the help button on your pendant, our operators will be on the line via the installed base unit, speaking to your over the monitor to see what help you require.

 After assessing your situation, we will be able to contact your appointed family members, friends, or neighbours (emergency contacts) to help you.
 For more serious accidents in need of medical attention, we will call for an ambulance.
 With your medical history on file, we will be able to properly inform them of the situation so that your needs are met.
 Our professional operators will stay on the line with you to keep you calm and updated about the paramedic arrival.

 Wearers of the personal alarm find extra security and comfort in knowing they have proper care and assistance at the push of a button.
 With this security comes a lower rate of bed-blocking by those who are unsure about their needs at home.
 It also reduces the amount of unnecessary ambulance visits, as your situation will be assessed by a qualified team member.